danwinship/iptables-wrappers-old/README.md

 ## Building a container image that uses iptables

-When building a container image that needs to run iptables in the host network namespace, install iptables normally, copy the [iptables-wrapper-installer.sh](./iptables-wrapper-installer.sh) script into some location in your container, and run it to have it set up run-time autodetection. eg:
+When building a container image that needs to run iptables in the host network namespace, install iptables 1.8 normally, copy the [iptables-wrapper-installer.sh](./iptables-wrapper-installer.sh) script into some location in your container, and run it to have it set up run-time autodetection. eg:

+- Debian buster

+      # Install iptables from buster-backports because it has some important bugfixes
+      RUN echo deb http://deb.debian.org/debian buster-backports main >> /etc/apt/sources.list; \
+          apt-get update; \
-    RUN apt-get update && apt-get install -y iptables
+          apt-get -t buster-backports -y --no-install-recommends install iptables COPY iptables-wrapper-installer.sh /root
-    # or, eg, on Fedora:
+      RUN /root/iptables-wrapper-installer.sh

+- Fedora 29+

-    # RUN dnf install -y iptables iptables-nft
+      RUN dnf install -y iptables iptables-nft
       COPY iptables-wrapper-installer.sh /root
-    # Passing "--delete" makes it delete itself when it's done
-    RUN /root/iptables-wrapper-installer.sh --delete
+      RUN /root/iptables-wrapper-installer.sh

-The other software in the container can then just run "iptables", "iptables-save", etc, normally.
-This will give them the wrapper script, which will select the correct underlying iptables mode automatically.
+Other software in the container can then just run "iptables", "iptables-save", etc, normally.
+The first time iptables runs, it will figure out which mode the system is using and then update the `/usr/sbin/iptables`, etc, links to point to either the nft or legacy versions as appropriate.